Skip to main content

 AI Receptionist vs. Answering Service: Which Is Right for You?

 Answering services charge per minute, put callers on hold, and can't book appointments.
-Here's an honest comparison of when AI makes sense — and when it doesn't.
+Here's an honest comparison of when an AI receptionist makes sense — and how an AI-first platform goes further by handling SMS, chat, and email too, with a human in the loop when it matters.

 Two Options, Very Different Experiences

-When your front desk can't keep up with call volume, you have two main options: a traditional answering service or an AI receptionist.
-Both solve the "missed call" problem, but the experience for your callers — and the value to your business — is dramatically different.
+When your team can't keep up with the volume coming in, you have two main options: a traditional answering service or an AI receptionist.
+Both solve the "missed call" problem, but the experience for your customers — and the value to your business — is dramatically different.
+And modern AI doesn't stop at the phone: the same system can answer SMS, web chat, and email, then bring in a human agent when a conversation needs one.

 Traditional Answering Services